hoodiecrow/ConsTcl/README.md

 #### read-vector-expr procedure

-`` read-vector-expr `` is activated by `` read-sharp `` and reads a number of expressions until it finds an ending parenthesis.
+`` read-vector-expr `` is activated by `` read-pound `` and reads a number of expressions until it finds an ending parenthesis.
 It produces a vector expression and returns a [Vector](https://github.com/hoodiecrow/ConsTcl#vectors) object.

 <table border=1><thead><tr><th colspan=2 align="left">read-vector-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a vector or end of file</td></tr></table>